2021 Annual Membership Picnic

 5:00 – 6:45 House Tours, 7:00 Dinner and Live Music

 Tickets and sponsorships start at just $100 per person and are partially tax-deductible.
-To purchase tickets and for details on sponsorship pricing and perks, please click the link below.
+To purchase tickets and for details on sponsorship pricing and perks, please use the form below.

 The original house at 2425 Old Monticello was designed in 1951 – 52 by Thomasville native, architect Roderick Brantley.
 Brantley studied architecture at Georgia Tech, worked in New York City, and returned to Thomasville to practice.
 The dwelling was built originally for Mary Berger who lived in the house for only a few months, stating the property was “too far out of town for a widow woman.”

 In 1953, Mrs. Berger sold the house to Bill and Del Watkins while Holly Hall, located across the road from Glen Arven, was being renovated.
 Mr. Watkins sold the home in 1959 to his sister, Ames Watkins Kindred who renamed the house Myrtleander, after her childhood playhouse.

 Having lived in Chicago for many years, Tom and Marguerite Williams retired to Thomasville in 1968 purchasing Myrtleander.
 Mr. Williams renamed the residence “Rollalong” as the new name matched his philosophy and Merrily Plantation was located next door.
 Famed Moultrie Architect W. Frank McCall, Jr. FAIA was hired for the renovation with Mr. McCall adding the grand l-shaped Hall and oak paneled Sitting Room.
 Most of the house’s millwork is a product of McCall and Bracey Lumber Company with the grand spiral staircase designed by Bracy Lumber draftsman Sid Harden.